Routing Nodes

 - Looping - call flow segments repeatedly with conditional iteration

-- Prioritize flows - allow for OOP-like overrides & inheritance
+- Prioritize flows - allow for execution of subflows based on priority number.

-The action node works like a subflow, allowing you to define a reusable flow segment between the nodes action in and action out.
+The processor node works like a subflow, allowing you to define a reusable flow segment between the node's

 Split node splits the message into a single message into a sequence of messages.